danielpiche/Getting-and-Cleaning-Data-Course/README.md

 source("run_analysis.R")
 ```

 Run the script.
-It returns the tidy dataset from Steo 5 of the assignment, namely the averages of the means and standard deviations grouped by Activity and Subject.
+It returns the tidy dataset from Step 5 of the assignment, namely the averages of the means and standard deviations grouped by Activity and Subject.
 You can store them in an object if you like.

 ```
-data_sets<-run_analysis()
+averages_data<-run_analysis()
 ```

 The script also writes both data sets to the following files in the original working directory retrieves with the getwd() command:

 ```
-mean_std_data.csv
+mean_std_data.txt
-averages_data.csv
+averages_data.txt
 ```

 You can then analyze the data from the files or from the object returned by the run_analysis.R script.